5 Tips and Tricks for Maximum Walleye Fishing Productivity

 Jigs

 Jigs are among the most versatile walleye presentations.
-They can be tipped with live bait such as minnows or used with soft plastics.
+They can be tipped with live bait such as minnows or paired with soft plastics.
 They work well for casting, vertical jigging, and fishing around structure.

 Crankbaits